jgayosof/Refuse-Collection-Vehicle-Energy-Demand-Simulation/README.md

 ###  Remark

 The simulation tool was developed during a research project.
-Research results obtained on the basis of the model will be published in the upcoming months and will be referenced here.
+Model developed and results obtained are published in:

+Schmid et al.: Electrification of waste collection vehicles: Techno-economic analysis based on an energy demand simulation using real-life operational data, IEEE Transactions on Transportation Electrification PP(99):1-1, 2020

+and can be downloaded here:https://depositonce.tu-berlin.de/handle/11303/11818